wongyihao02/tp/docs/DeveloperGuide.md

 #### Operations
 - `CreateNewAttendanceList.execute()`
   - Extracts tutorial name, week number for the new AttendanceList to be created from the given input.
-  - Exception thrown if no inputs, not enough inputs or too many inputs are given.
+  - Exception thrown if no inputs, not enough inputs , too many inputs are given or incorrect inputs.
   - The TutorialClassList is searched to find the relevant TutorialClass.
-  - Exception is thrown and handled if none found.
+  - Exception is thrown and error message printed if none found.
   - The AttendanceFile is searched to find if it contains an AttendanceList for the given tutorial name and week.
-  - A new AttendanceList would be created for the given tutorial name and week if non found.
+  - A new AttendanceList would be created for the given tutorial name and week if none found.
   - Different message will be printed if the AttendanceList was found.
   - An error message will be printed when an Exception is handled.
 ![CreateNewAttendanceListCommand.png](diagrams/attendancelistcommands/CreateNewAttendanceListCommand.png)